Bridge Watch Rating Program Overview

 The Transport Canada accredited Bridge Watch Rating program at Western Maritime Institute provides excellent entry level training for those who have little or no marine experience but would like to work as deckhands in the marine industry.
 This program is a prerequisite to sail as a deckhand on vessels over 500 gross tonnage with major tug and barge employers, the Canadian Coast Guards, and BC Ferries.

 Our Bridge Watch Rating Program is 12 weeks long and prepares entry level seafarers with the knowledge of the functions related to the Bridge Watch, the Standards of Safe Working Procedures and understanding of the hazards associated with the marine environment and their vessel.

 The Western Maritime Institute’s Bridge Watch Rating Program is fully approved by Transport Canada, which means that successful completion of the program will make you eligible for four months of sea service remission.
-Our program is also eligible for Student Loans.
+This program is approved by the Private Training Institutions Branch of BC and eligible for Student Loans.

 Transport Canada-Accredited Bridge Watch Rating Program Courses

 - MED Survival Craft and Rescue Boats training certificate;

 - Marine Basic First Aid Certificate;

 Students are required to have all five courses in order to obtain their Bridge Watch Rating certificate.
 Students who have completed their MEDs, ROC-MC and/or Marine First Aid course elsewhere will be required to provide those certificates prior to receiving the Bridge Watch Rating certificate.

 Admission Requirements for Deckhand Certification

 - Grade 12 preferred or mature student status.